Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Abstract

 \section{Abstract}

-Connected and automated vehicles (CAVs) have recently gained prominence in traffic research, thanks to the advancements in communication technology and autonomous driving.
-A variety of longitudinal control strategies for CAVs have been developed to enhance traffic efficiency, stability, and safety in mixed-autonomy scenarios.
-Deep reinforcement learning (DRL) is one promising strategy that can tackle complex scenarios in real time.
-However, incorporating safety considerations into DRL typically relies on designing collision avoidance-based reward functions, which lack collision-free guarantees.
-To address this research gap, we introduce a differentiable safety layer to convert DRL actions to safe actions with collision-free guarantees, which relies on a differentiable quadratic programming problem featuring control barrier function-based (CBF) safety constraints.
-The proposed safety-informed reinforcement learning approach explicitly integrates safety constraints into the training process and enables our method to adapt to varying safety-critical scenarios.
+Connected and automated vehicles (CAVs) have recently gained prominence in traffic research due to advances in communication technology and autonomous driving.
+Various longitudinal control strategies for CAVs have been developed to enhance traffic efficiency, stability, and safety in mixed-autonomy scenarios.
+Deep reinforcement learning (DRL) is one promising strategy for mixed-autonomy platoon control, thanks to its capability of managing complex scenarios in real time after sufficient offline training.
+However, there are three research gaps for DRL-based mixed-autonomy platoon control: (i) the lack of theoretical collision-free guarantees, (ii) the widely adopted but impractical assumption of skilled and rational drivers who will not collide with preceding vehicles, and (iii) the strong assumption of a known human driver model.
+To address these research gaps, we propose a safe DRL-based controller that can provide a system-level safety guarantee for mixed-autonomy platoon control.
+First, we combine control barrier function (CBF)-based safety constraints and DRL via a quadratic programming (QP)-based differentiable neural network layer to provide theoretical safety guarantees.
+Second, we incorporate system-level safety constraints into our proposed method to account for the safety of both CAVs and the following HDVs to address the potential collisions due to irrational human driving behavior.
+Third, we devise a learning-based system identification approach to estimate the unknown human car-following behavior in the real system.
 Simulation results demonstrate that our proposed method effectively ensures CAV safety and improves HDV safety in mixed platoon environments while simultaneously enhancing traffic capacity and string stability.
-Furthermore, the safety layer expedites training by reducing the range of exploration.